hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 If a required input variable is missing, Terraform plans in the workspace will fail and print an explanation in the log.

+#### Loading Variables from the Command Line

+When using Terraform 1.1 or later, you can set input variable values for a particular plan/apply run on the command line using either of the following mechanisms:

+* Specifying `-var` and `-var-file` arguments
+* Local environment variables named `TF_VAR_` followed by the name of a declared variable

+Variable values set in either of these ways will take precedence over Workspace-Specific values.
+See the [Precedence](#precedence) section for more details.
+For more information about specifying CLI input variable values, see the Terraform documentation for [Variables on the Command Line](/docs/language/values/variables.html#variables-on-the-command-line) or for the [Input Variables on the Command Line](/docs/cli/commands/plan.html#input-variables-on-the-command-line) for the plan command.

 #### Loading Variables from Files

 You can set variable values by providing any number of [files ending in `.auto.tfvars`](/docs/language/values/variables.html#variable-files) to workspaces that use Terraform 0.10.0 or later.
 When you trigger a run, Terraform automatically loads and uses the variables defined in these files.
 You can only do this with files ending in `auto.tfvars`; Terraform Cloud does not recognize other types of `.tfvars` files.
 If any variable from the workspace has the same key as a variable in the file, the workspace variable overwrites variable from the file.